Limited Time Offer: Use code CERTLABS10Copied! for 10% off your first subscription!

 Frequently Asked Questions

-How long should I wait between certifications?
+How long should I wait between CompTIA certifications?

-Should I study for two certs simultaneously?
+Should I study for two IT certifications at the same time?